Sunday, December 29, 2024

 And the celebrations will continue.
 The shortest week of the year, between Christmas and New Year's, most of us see more family and friends.
 Even those who work those days, get an extra day at New Year's.
 The nights are still long and dark and give us breathing room.
 Don't we always look forward to a new year?

-I hope to someday be remembered as my own grandmothers are, as someone who gave love and special attention, who imparted faith and joy and whom they might wish to emulate.
+I hope to someday be remembered as my own grandmothers are, as someone who gave love and special attention, who imparted faith and joy and whom they might wish, in some way, to emulate.

 Merry Christmas to all.
 Nina Naomi